 In the event you sought medical treatment abroad for a minor accident or sickness and paid out of pocket for that treatment, please follow the instructions below to seek reimbursement for your claim:

 If you need to leave the program early, you may qualify to use the trip interruption benefit in CU Education Abroad Health Insurance policy.
+At the same time, departing a program early can impact the remainder of your insurance coverage.

 While not health insurance, you may also want to consider purchasing Cancel For Any Reason Insurance (CFAR/IFAR).
-CFAR insurance can help safeguard an investment in an education abroad experience in the event that the program is suspended or you unexpectedly need to withdraw – either before departing or while abroad.
+CFAR insurance can help safeguard an investment in an education abroad experience in the event that the program is suspended or you unexpectedly need to withdraw – either before departing or while abroad